mjgasior/cracker-app/README.md

 7. After you save, the user access token should have the role property.
 To verify this try to invoke a request in the browser which will have the `authorization` header with jwt token.
 Copy the token and verify it on [jwt.io](https://jwt.io/).

+### SSL setup:

+1. Use [this](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) instruction to generate SSL certificates (I have used Windows OpenSSL alternative which is available [here](https://slproweb.com/products/Win32OpenSSL.html) - everything is described in the instruction provided previously).
+Keep the name of the certificate `crackerssl.key` and `crackerssl.crt`, for example, using OpenSSL:

+   openssl req -x509 -newkey rsa:4096 -nodes -keyout crackerssl.key -out crackerssl.crt -subj “/C=PL/L=Kraków/CN=cracker.red” -days 600

+- `req` - request a certificate
+- `-x509` - a standard defining the format of public key certificates
+- `-newkey rsa:4096` - a new private key (`-newkey`) using the RSA algorithm with a 4096-bit key length (`rsa:4096`)
+- `-nodes` - private key should be without using a passphrase
+- `-keyout` - key filename
+- `-out` - certificate filename
+- `-subj` - subject - this can have parameters like country (`C=PL`), location (`L=Poland`), organisation (`O=Cracker Ltd`), company name (`CN=www.cracker.red`)
+- `-days` - how long should the certificate be valid

+2. After you have generated the SSL certificate, you should have two files with `.crt` and `.key` extensions.
+Copy them to `./cracker-client/nginx` and `./cracker-proxy/nginx` directory (next to `package.json` file).

 ### Local development configuration setup:

 1. Create a `.env` file in `cracker-server` directory: